tomastechlab/ttl-blog/content/posts/hosted-in-the-woods.md

 tags: ["hosting","homelab","projects"]
 draft: false
 ---
 Guess what happened..
 I got rid of my expensive server in the datacenter.
-Ther very server that is hosting this site.
+The very server that is hosting this site.
 But how?
 You might ask.
 Good question!
 I would like to explain everything in detail but... lets be honest, I would mess up and dox myself on the internet.
 But I can give you the gist of it.